Skip to Main Content

 Where the Garden Sets the Menu

 On the road from Gien toward Bourges, the left bank of the Loire carries a quieter culinary reputation than the châteaux-dotted stretches upstream toward Amboise or Blois.
 That relative obscurity makes a Michelin star here more telling, not less.
-Côté Jardin, at 14 Rue de Bourges, earned that star in 2024, and the logic behind it runs from a single, specific sourcing relationship: a market gardener who cultivates over 300 varieties of vegetables, fruit, and herbs for the kitchen.
+Côté Jardin, at 14 Rue de Bourges, earned one Michelin star, and the logic behind it runs from a single, specific sourcing relationship: a market gardener who cultivates over 300 varieties of vegetables, fruit, and herbs for the kitchen.

 That number is worth pausing on.
 Most starred restaurants in France source from multiple reputable suppliers and markets.
 A single grower maintaining 300-plus varieties implies something closer to a working creative partnership, one where the harvest shapes the menu rather than the menu directing the order.
 It is an arrangement more often associated with restaurants like Bras in Laguiole, where the surrounding terrain is woven directly into the plate, or with the sourcing philosophy behind Mirazur in Menton, where the kitchen's own gardens supply a large share of the ingredients.
 In Gien, the scale is smaller and the register less celebrated, but the underlying principle is the same: the grower and the chef are working in the same direction.